 I forgot my password.
 What do I do?

 It’s easy to reset the password for your account.
-Simply open the A&D Connect app and tap on “Forgot Password” below the sign in fields.
+Simply open the A&D Heart Track app and tap on “Forgot Password” below the sign in fields.
 You will be prompted for the valid email address that you registered with.
 Then tap on “Get Password”.
 You will receive an email with a link to reset your password.
 Tap on the link and follow the on-screen instructions to create a new password.

 How do I share my readings?

 Sharing your readings is a great way to keep on track with your goals.
 After signing in, you will see a box with an arrow at the upper right of the screen.
 Tapping this icon will open the various methods of sharing your information that you have authorized in your device settings.
 These methods include social media applications, email and more.
 This feature is also available when using the app as a guest.

 If you can’t log into the app, make sure you are using the correct email ID and password combinations.
 If you have lost your password or need to reset it, tap the “Forgot Password” link in the app.
 You will be prompted to enter the email address used to create the account.
 You will receive an email with a link to the Password Reset page.
 After clicking the link, the Password Reset web page will open.
 Enter the information on the page: email address, new password and confirm password.
 Note that the password field is case sensitive and requires a minimum of 7 characters, including one capital letter and one number.
 Return to the A&D Heart Track app and sign in.